 Childproofing a home can be a daunting task, especially when you don't know where or how to begin.
-It is definitely an extensive project to be worked on for months before a baby's arrival.
-So, it's best to start sooner rather than later.
 We suggest starting with one area of the house and gradually working your way to the others as you make progress.
 Below, you'll find useful pointers for how to childproof each section of your home.

 The living room can take a while to childproof , especially if you have a sizable common area.
 Below are some of the main courses of action to keep in mind to childproof a living room:

-Do you have stairs in your home?
-If so, safety gates are essential to keep your kids from trying to climb up somewhere they aren't supposed to without supervision and potentially hurting themselves while doing it.
+Use safety gates if your home has stairs.
+Safety gates are essential to keep your kids from trying to climb somewhere they aren't supposed to without supervision and potentially hurting themselves.

-Keep your window-blind cords either cut short, or tucked away so that children at home cannot get entangled.
+Keep your window-blind cords either cut short or tucked away so that children cannot get entangled.

-Prevent your reckless child from getting hurt by installing edge and corner bumpers.
-These will provide some padding in case someone falls against a sharp or hard edge.
+Install edge and corner bumpers.
+They provide some padding in case someone falls against a sharp or hard edge.

-Door stops and door holders work wonders to keep little fingers from being pinched or crushed because they prevent doors from closing all the way.
+Enlist the help of door stops and door holders.
+They work wonders to keep little fingers from being pinched or crushed because they prevent doors from closing all the way.

-Unused outlets at home should be covered so that children are not tempted to stick their tiny fingers in and get shocked.
+Cover unused outlets so that children are not tempted to stick their tiny fingers in and get shocked.

-Make sure that fireplaces are not left running while children are running around unsupervised, and close it oﬀ when it's not operating.
+Make sure that fireplaces are not left running while children are unsupervised.
+Close them off when not operating.

-Tall furniture such as dressers and bookcases should be secured to the wall so that children don't climb them and potentially cause the furniture to fall over & cause injury.
+Secure tall furniture such as dressers and bookcases to the wall so that children don't climb them and potentially cause the furniture to fall over on them.

-For extra safety, it's best to keep babies and children out of the kitchen especially if any stoves, ovens, or appliances are on.
-However, if your child must wander around, it's crucial to make sure that you have all your guards up.
+If possible, keep babies and children out of the kitchen especially if any stoves, ovens, or appliances are on.
+However, it may not be possible, and children tend to wander.
+It's crucial to make sure that you have all your guards up.

-First and foremost, you'll want to lock your stove knobs.
-You never know when your kid will decide to one day ignite your stove burners.
-Operating stoves will leak gas, and enough of it will pose a silent but serious threat.
+Lock your stove knobs.
+You never know when your kid will decide to ignite your stove burners.
+Operating stoves leak gas, and enough gas poses a silent but serious threat.

-If your kitchen has a lot of low drawers, it's a good idea to secure them, especially if they contain dangerous items like scissors, knives, other sharp utensils, and household cleaners.
+Secure low drawers in your kitchen, especially if they contain dangerous items like scissors, knives, other sharp utensils, and household cleaners.